The term CDL refers to the characteristics of a cabinet for a specific game.

 • intensity: intensity multiplier, integer, can be negative to obtain darker variants of the color.

-Apply a material to parts
+Applying a material to a part

 A material is a pre-configured color, may be skinned (with textures) or not.
 They are included in the game.